 When it comes to keeping your pool clean, thankfully there is technology available to make the task a lot easier.
-Rather than resorting to manual scrubbing, there are a range of pool cleaners on the market to allow a more hands-off approach.
+Rather than resorting to manual scrubbing, there is a range of pool cleaners on the market to allow a more hands-off approach.
 Pool robotic cleaners and suction cleaners are the two most popular automatic pool cleaner options – let’s take a closer look so you can decide which would best suit you.

 Robot pool cleaners

 When it comes to advanced technology, robotic pool cleaners lead the market and deliver pristine results.
 Robot cleaners run independently from the pool filter which means that you don’t put any added pressure onto your existing pool equipment.
 They’re also very easy to use – you can just drop them into the water and turn them on.
 The advanced technology means that the robot can ‘map’ the layout of the pool to ensure that every surface is clean and it also means that the robot doesn’t get stuck in corners.